themazeimade/CIPHER/README.md

 # CIPHER
-Cipher exercise, just run the exacutable and see the magic.
+Cipher exercise, just run the executable and see the magic.